On a new version of the SoundPrint app - I no longer see a history of my submissions - how do I retreive them?

 What type of venues can be measured through the app?

 Many venues can be measured.
 This includes, but is not limited to: restaurants, bars, cafe’s, retailers, movie theaters, gyms, hotels, offices, hospitals, arenas, parks, libraries and more!
 After submitting a SoundCheck, during the process of when you’re searching for a venue to tag, enter the venue name in the search bar and if its in the database, it will show up.
 If the venue does not show up, click on the plus ("+") button on upper right portion of screen and manually create the venue for submission.

-Why do I need to have the WiFi button on?
+Why is it best to have the WiFi button on?

-The text alert to turn on your WiFi button occurs when the iPhone needs a better signal to download the data.
-Note this does NOT mean you need to actually connect to a WiFi network, but just that the WiFi button signal needs to be turned on.
+It is best to have the WiFi button on as it gives the iPhone a better signal to download the data.
+Note this does NOT mean you have to actually connect to a WiFi network, but just that its best when the WiFi button signal is turned on.
 This is more likely to happen when your data signal is poor, a lot of people are using the network or when there are a lot of venue submissions that need to be downloaded.

-How come I do not see my manual based submissions on the map?
+How come I do not see my manual based submissions on the map or in the database?

 User based submissions – where you manually enter in the venue information from the “+” button on the upper right corner when submitting a Soundcheck – are sent and stored in the database but they do not show up on the map due to lack of geographical coordinates information that can not be entered by the user.
 However, they should be stored under your “My Submissions.”

-The sound level measurement is off or too low/high or the microphone is not working – what do I do?
+The sound level measurement is "off" or "too low/high" or the "microhpone is not working - what do I do?